 Selling a company is not an easy task and is usually very time-consuming.
 The merger and acquisition (M&A) process require careful planning and competent professionals assisting the target company.

-Here is a list of the 5 most common mistakes made by private companies attempting to sell themselves:
+Here is a list of the 5 most common mistakes in the M&A process made by private companies attempting to sell themselves:

 1. Forgetting all the effort and time the deal will take to be closed.